abraj/learn-solidity/git-subtree.md

 some subtree directory having its own submodules (i.e. has `.gitmodules` file), it can be difficult to work with.

+If you want to run the sub-directory project independently, then you may face issues since most projects assume independent git history.
+For example, running `forge build` in a sub-directory project fails as it's unable to find necessary git submodules somehow.

 ## Create a "local remote" from a local git repo

 ```shell